davidjbradshaw/eslint-config-adjunct/README.md

 - [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier)
 - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier)

-The prettier configs for different eslint plugins are also automatically included based on which eslint plugins have been installed into you project.
+The prettier configs for different eslint plugins are also automatically included based on which eslint plugins have been installed into your project.

 ### Test Libraries